 How to start a clothes shop

 Clothes are big business in Britain.
-Every year, fashion-conscious shoppers spend around £20 billion on their wardrobe, which is more than £300 per person.
-By 2008 the market was worth an estimated £22.2bn, a 9.6% increase since 2003.
-And to supply this extra large spending habit there is an equally burgeoning clothing retail sector.
+Every year, fashion-conscious market spend billions on their wardrobe and to supply this extra large spending habit there is an equally burgeoning clothing retail sector.

-In fact, there are as many different types of clothes shops as there are varieties of clothing – from the large department stores such as Marks & Spencer, high street chains like Next and New Look, to the thousands of independent clothes stores scattered throughout the country.
+In fact, there are as many different types of clothes shops as there are varieties of clothing – from the large department stores such as Marks & Spencer, high street chains like Zara, Topshop and New Look, to the thousands of independent stores that sell vintage, designer and emerging brands, scattered throughout the country.

 So it may seem that this is a market made to measure for the budding entrepreneur.
 Unfortunately, it’s not that simple.
 Clothing is also one of the most highly developed retail sectors in Britain and the established brands are frighteningly competitive.
 If you want to break into this market, you will have to look hard to find a gap and, even then, it will take a lot of work and resources to make it succeed.

 So where are the gaps?
 How can a smaller clothes shop offer something that isn’t already provided by the chains or larger stores?
 The key is specialisation.
 Generally the larger stores offer the greatest choice to shoppers; they have the space and resources to carry an extensive stock range and the purchasing power to offer that stock at low prices.
 The smaller, independent stores, on the other hand, can profit through specialising.